 After an hour or so, past 10PM, we decided to go home. 😊

 And yes!
 We ate again in the guesthouse.
-Late snack.
+Late night snack.
 We just finished the squid that we bought in the market and the ice cream from our fave stop, Mini Stop. 😁

 Hope you had fun reading as much as we enjoyed. 😉